BillF1953/pio-hand-classifier/README.md

-# Pio Solver Hand Classification Program
+# Piosolver Hand Classification Program

 The program takes [Piosolver's](https://www.piosolver.com/) aggregated-analysis csv file and categorizes the hand and board texture into a hand type.
 For example "AdAc" on "Kd7c3c" would be classified as an "overpair".
 The hand classifications are output into a separate csv file.
 Currently the program has some buggy hand categorizations for flops and does not output data for paired boards.
 Please refer to Hand_Classifier_Tests.cpp for validated hand categories.